gecko0307/dagon/doc/Textures.md

 ## Texture Compression

+Compressed textures are often used to reduce GPU memory usage.
+GPU compression is different from offline compression algorithms such as Huffman coding.
+It breaks images to fixed-size blocks and compresses each individually, encoding colors as indices of a procedurally-generated palette.
+This approach allows GPU to fetch and decode any part of the image independently from others, making the technique very fast and cache-friendly.

-Block-compressed formats reduce GPU memory usage and bandwidth.
-Dagon supports all compression formats available on desktop GPUs:
+Dagon supports all standard compression formats available on desktop GPUs:
 - DXT1/BC1 – color only, 4 bpp
 - DXT3/BC2 – color + low-precision alpha, 8 bpp
 - DXT5/BC3 – color + high-precision alpha, 8 bpp